 Apps and Extensions

 While we haven’t tried all the apps for our Private Internet Access review, the Windows 10 version isn’t the only one on offer.
-There are custom apps for all main platforms: Windows, macOS, Linux, iOS, and Android.
+There are custom apps for all main platforms: Windows, macOS, Linux (and the beta for all three), iOS, and Android.
 The Private Internet Access router app is, unfortunately, not a thing at the moment, but you can still run PIA VPN on router devices if you follow the instructions on their site.
-Finally, you can also download Chrome/Firefox extensions.
+Finally, you can also download Chrome/Firefox/Opera extensions.

 The Mac version is largely the same as the Windows version.
 What about Android and iOS?